 Guinea pigs are fairly large as compared to other rodents and weigh between 500 and 1500 grams.

 Their tail is not visible externally.

-Guinea pigs live three to eight years.
+Most guinea pig pets live between three to eight years.

 A guinea pig gets injured when picked up carelessly; they have to be handled very carefully.